drakefys2019/labs/_projects/lab4/lab4.md

 ![Header Image 1](captures/header.jpg#header)
 # Shady Trees

-Across the lake from the monastery, sun-rays cut through a patch of shady trees, offering puzzling displays of light and shadow.
+Across the lake from the monastery, rays of filtered sunlight cut through a patch of shaded trees, offering puzzling displays of luminance and shadow.

 ## <center>You Are Here</center>